headwinds/headwinds/README.md

-# UI Data Visualizaiton, Analytics, APIs and a sense of Adventure
+# React UI, Analytics, APIs and a sense of Adventure

 ### Present